gezerman/gezerman.github.io/about.md

 <br>

-Ambitious Artificial Intelligence Engineer proficient in Python, SQL, and experienced with libraries such as PyTorch, TensorFlow, OpenCV, and SciKit Learn.
+I'm an ambitious Artificial Intelligence Engineer proficient in Python, SQL, and experienced with libraries such as PyTorch, TensorFlow, OpenCV, and SciKit Learn.
 Skilled in developing machine learning and deep learning models with a focus on data science and AI-driven solutions.